Fiat Palio

 The Fiat Palio is a supermini car released by the Italian manufacturer Fiat in April 1996.
-It was produced until 2018.
+It was produced until 2018 as hatchback, and 2020 as a wagon.

 The Palio is a world car and was developed by Fiat Automóveis with an aim at developing countries.
 It has been produced in various countries worldwide, and its platform was also used in the Siena sedan, the Palio Weekend station wagon, the Palio Adventure crossover and the Strada light pick-up truck.

 Origins of the Palio badge

 The Palio badge originated on the European-market Mark II Fiat 127, of 1977, where it was a trim designation rather than an actual model.
 The 127 Palio featured alloy wheels, a more luxurious interior, and a metallic paint finish as found on the 127 Sport.
 The Palio designation was also used on other Fiat models throughout the 1980s and 1990s in various markets.

 First generation (178, 1996)

-1996–2002 (Phase I)
+1996–2002

 Launched in 1996 in Brazil, as part of Fiat's "Project 178", the Palio was Fiat's first attempt to build a world car, the same basic design produced in numerous nations around the globe.
 Four principal models were produced: hatchback, sedan, pickup, and station wagon, with different versions built for different markets.
 The powerplants, both diesel and petrol, also varied from region to region depending on local production capability, legislation, and market requirements.

 The basic chassis was a development of the European Fiat Uno but little remained unchanged.
 The entire structure was significantly stronger to be suitable on the rougher roads found in some of the markets for which it was intended.
 The suspension layout, as on the Uno, consisted of MacPherson struts at the front and a torsion beam at the rear, even though the Weekend (station wagon) version had the fully independent trailing arms rear end from the Fiat Punto instead.
 The body was a completely new design by the I.DE.A Institute of Turin, which also designed the new interior.
 Some engines were also coming from other Fiat models, such as the Punto and the Bravo.